sbabcoc/Selenium-Foundation/docs/JavaScriptEnhancements.md

 *   For an array, return a List&lt;Object&gt; with each object following the rules above.
 Nested lists are supported.
 *   If the value is 'null' or absent, a 'null' is returned.

 Each argument must be a number, a boolean, a String, a WebElement, or a List of any combination of the above.
 An exception will be thrown if the arguments do not meet these criteria.
-The arguments will be made available to the JavaScript via the "arguments" magic variable, as if the function were called via "Function.apply".
+The arguments will be made available to the JavaScript via the "arguments" magic variable, as if the function were called via `Function.apply`.

 Within the script, use <span style="color:blue">**`document`**</span> to refer to the current document.
 Note that local variables will not be available once the script has finished executing, though global variables will persist.

-# Extended capabilities from **Selenium Foundation**
+# Extended Capabilities from **Selenium Foundation**

 **Selenium Foundation** includes a collection of utility methods and support script files that make it easy to leverage the power of JavaScript in your test suites. **JsUtility** is found in the <span style="color:blue">_com.nordstrom.automation.selenium.core_</span> package, and the script files are found in <span style="color:blue">_src/main/resources_</span>. **JsUtility** and its supporting scripts provide the following capabilities: